GlideAngle/flare-timing/app-serve/README.md

 # app-serve

-This is the backend of flare-timing, the web app.
-This uses [servant](https://haskell-servant.readthedocs.io) to serve the data needed by the [frontend](../app-view).
+The backend of flare-timing, the web app, this uses [servant](https://haskell-servant.readthedocs.io) to serve the data needed by the [frontend](../app-view).